AOEpeople/puppeteer-fetchbot/README.md

      // Or by passing a configuration opject directly (async () => {
          const fetchbot = new FetchBot({

-                 "https://www.aoe.com/en/home.html": {
+                 // The job configurations are explained in the next chapters "https://www.aoe.com/en/home.html": {
                      "root": true,
                      "fetch": {